Eclipsa2/CarServiceShop/README.md

 for both cars and motorcycles.
 The vehicle class includes an Employee and a Client which are both based off the class Person, that they extend.
 The vehicle class also has an array of Issues which is a simple array of Issue type objects that only have 2 attributes: issue name and the issue price.

-First of all you have to login:
+First of all you have create an account ant then login to the app:

 ![Screenshot 2023-03-23 at 16 12 04](https://user-images.githubusercontent.com/54707251/227230587-b11bdb8e-bd90-4305-99c6-99e24f569283.png)

 In the shop you can do multiple actions: